Ulen sword

 The Ulen Sword is an artifact which was unearthed in a field 3.25 mi west of Ulen in Clay County, Minnesota.
-It is currently on display in the Ulen Museum which is operated by the Ulen Historical Society.
-At first purported to be a Viking sword by Norse coloniers, it bears little resemblance to any sword of known early Medieval provenance and is more probably a 19th-century military sword.
+It is currently on display in the Ulen Museum (formerly the Viking Sword Museum), which is operated by the Ulen Historical Society.
+At first purported to be a Viking sword by Norse coloniers, it bears little resemblance to any sword of known early medieval provenance; it is more probably a 19th-century military sword.
 Hjalmar Holand's book Pre-Columbian Crusade to America (1962) argues that the sword is authentic.
-Even though the validity of the sword is still debated it remains an important artifact in the town of Ulen.
-The Ulen Museums former name was the Viking Sword Museum.
-The sword was also mentioned in an America Unearthed episode.
+The sword was also featured in an America Unearthed episode, where it was taken to a specialist at The Oakeshott Institute, who believed it to have been a mass-produced sword from Weyersberg, Kirschbaum and Co in Germany.
+Even though the validity of the sword is still debated, it remains an important artifact in the town of Ulen.